sandip4337/Quottt./README.md

 APP DESCRIPTION :
 1. Read JSON file from the Assets folder and parse JSON using GSON
-2. Via viewmodel getquotes() fuction we get a random quote and via UI we can show the quote
+2. Via viewmodel getquotes() fuction we get a random quote and with ACtivity lifecycle we can show the quote to UI
 3. and we can share that quote via social media